Introduction to Political Geography

 Discussion Sections: check MyUW for updated list of sections & room assignments.

-Third Assignment: Revised Previous two assignments plus Local environmental and Micro Political Geographies of hometown/region.
-(20%) Due Tuesday of Week 10 (March 11th).
+Third Assignment: Revised Previous two assignments plus State and Local Political Geographies of hometown/region, and Conclusion.
+(20%) Due Friday of Week 10 (March 13th).

 The writing for this "W" course is done through 3 iterative research papers on your own hometown/region, applying what you have learned in class to your own geographies (and vice versa).
 Discussion sections will be given over to helping you with the assignments, rather than reviewing lecture material.
 The rationale for this writing assignment is a.) to increase student participation and ownership of the course, b.) to appreciate the scalarity and spatiality of political phenomenon, c.) to develop basic research skills using a variety of data and sources, d.) to develop critical thinking, rhetoric, and argument skills.